raphaelts3/articles/markdown/wyd2/1-intro-enc-dec.md

 canonical_url: null
 ---

-This article is the first of a MMORPG's WYD open source server development series.
+This article is the first of an MMORPG's WYD open-source server development series.

-> This series will written with the help of Github Copilot and be revised with ChatGPT.
+> This series will be written with the help of Github Copilot and will be revised with ChatGPT.

 ## Background

-I have started my life into the programming world, as many others, building tools, hacks and bots for MMORPG's games.
-In my case it was the MMORPG game called "With Your Destiny" a.k.a.
-W.Y.D..
-After a while in the hidden side, I received an offer to work in the server side of the game, I accepted it, and many Assembly, C and C++ code later, I was able to understand the game's core and how it works.
-At a certain point, just reversing and hooking stuff was not enough to accomplish what we wanted, so I started to build our own server from scratch.
-I have (re)built our data server and started to work on the game server, but I have never finished it.
+Like many others, I started my journey into the programming world building tools, hacks, and bots for MMORPG games.
+In my case, it was the MMORPG game called "With Your Destiny" a.k.a.
+W.Y.D.
+After a while working in the hidden side, I received an offer to work on the server-side of the game, I accepted it, and many lines of Assembly, C, and C++ code later, I was able to understand the game's core and how it works.
+At a certain point, reversing and hooking stuff was not enough to accomplish what we wanted, so I started to build our own server from scratch.
+I rebuilt our data server and started to work on the game server, but I never finished it.

 > I have left the company and the project, but I have never stopped thinking about it.
 I have always wanted to finish it, but I have never had the time to do it.
 I have always wanted to share my knowledge with the community, but I have never had the time to do it.
 I have always wanted to open source the project, but I have never had the time to do it.
-I have always wanted to write about it, but I have never had the time to do it. (_This paragraph was suggested as it is by Copilot and it makes sense, so I will left it here._)
+I have always wanted to write about it, but I have never had the time to do it. (_This paragraph was written as it is by Copilot and it makes sense, so I will left it here._)

-Back to the me, many years has passed since that point, web development has become my main job, then reverse engineer again, more professional this time, but I never stopped touching in that server project.
-Align with that I recently started to learn Rust and decided to get back to the project using Rust, so after finishing the book [Rust for Rustaceans](https://nostarch.com/rust-rustaceans) I decided to start this series of articles.
+Many years have passed since that point, and web development has become my main job.
+However, I never stopped working on that server project.
+Recently, I started to learn Rust and decided to get back to the project using Rust.
+After finishing the book [Rust for Rustaceans](https://nostarch.com/rust-rustaceans), I decided to start this series of articles.

 ## Disclaimer

-This series will not cover all the game details, it is intended to be an extension from my note books about the process that I will walkthrough while (re)writing the data and game servers in Rust.
+This series will not cover all the game details.
+Instead, it is intended to be an extension of my notebooks about the process that I will go through while (re)writing the data and game servers in Rust.

 ## WYD packet structure

-The WYD packets are structured using C default alignment, therefore in Rust it requires `#[repr(C)]` to keep the consistency.
-The minimal packet structure is composed by 12 bytes and all other packets are an extension of the minimal structure, it can be represented as the following struct:
+The WYD packets are structured using C default alignment.
+Therefore, in Rust, it requires `#[repr(C)]` to maintain consistency.
+The minimal packet structure is composed of 12 bytes, and all other packets are an extension of the minimal structure.
+It can be represented as the following struct:

 ```C++
 struct MsgHeader {